NearNet/nearapps-contracts/README.md

 - `token_id`: string - the name of the token.
 Cannot contain the series delimiter (`:`).
 - `token_owner_id`: string - the account_id of who will receive the token.
 - `token_metadata`: object - the standard nft token metadata.
-    - `title`: optional string - the title of the token, eg. "Arch Nemesis: Mail Carrier" or "Parcel #5055".
+    - `title`: optional string - the title of the token, eg. `"Arch Nemesis: Mail Carrier"`, `"Parcel #5055"`.
+In case of series tokens, this defaults to the name of the series.
     - `description`: optional string - free-form description.
+In case of series tokens, this defaults to `"Token #{token index on the series} from series {series name}"`.
     - `media`: optional string - URL to associated media, preferably to decentralized, content-addressed storage.
-    - `media_hash`: optional stirng - Base64-encoded sha256 hash of content referenced by the `media` field.
+    - `media_hash`: optional string - Base64-encoded sha256 hash of content referenced by the `media` field.
 Required if `media` is included.
     - `copies`: optional string - number of copies of this set of metadata in existence when token was minted.
+In case of series tokens, this defaults to the capacity of the series.
     - `issued_at`: optional string - ISO 8601 datetime when token was issued or minted.
+In case of series tokens, this defaults to `env::block_timestamp()`.
     - `expires_at`: optional string - ISO 8601 datetime when token expires.
     - `starts_at`: optional string - ISO 8601 datetime when token starts being valid.
     -`updated_at`: optional string - ISO 8601 datetime when token was last updated.